National Historical Publications and Records Commission (NHPRC)

 We have already digitized a few items from the collection for exhibits or other purposes.
 Can we apply to digitize the entire collection now?

-Yes, especially in the number of digitized items is small in comparison to the size of the whole collection.
+Yes, especially if the number of digitized items is small in comparison to the size of the whole collection.
 Most likely, it will be more cost-efficient to simply re-scan the materials in their original order as part of the project rather than try to incorporate the earlier scans into the workflow.

 No. The NHPRC expects applicants to explain what software and hardware they will use for these web sites and to justify those choices, but there are no preconceived notions of what is the best method.

 Absolutely.
 Partnerships are often an essential part of these projects.
 Provide sufficient information about the process of selecting the partner and their expertise so that reviewers and the Commission can understand the choice.
-Selection of vendors should be based on your institutions' normal practices and involve comparative bids when possible.
+Selection of vendors should be based on your institution's normal practices and involve comparative bids when possible.

 Yes, but you will have to include reformatting of the finding aid into EAD in your project costs.
+The reformatting process should be routine and not result in rewriting of the descriptive material.
 If possible, you may want to do the reformatting before the start of the proposed grant period.

 You may also make the case that an EAD finding aid is not an effective access tool for your materials.
-However, in order to link the digitized images with the existing descriptive information, you will need to have it in a structured format.
-The reformatting process should be routine and not result in rewriting of the descriptive material.
+However, in order to link the digitized images with the existing descriptive information, you will need to have it in a structured format, such as a database.

 The finding aid for our collection does not include enough descriptive information.
 Can we update it as part of this project?